 - a.
 This information is based on data from our provincial and territorial partners.
-Data about cases was last updated on December 10, 2021.
-Laboratory data includes specimens received by labs up to December 8, 2021.
+Data about cases was last updated on December 14, 2021.
+Laboratory data includes specimens received by labs up to December 12, 2021.
 For the most up to date data for any province, territory or city, please visit their web site. - b.
 The 7-day moving average is the total of the daily numbers for the previous 7 days (up to and including the day of the last update), divided by the number of days for which data is available.
 We go back and update the moving averages as provinces and territories submit more data.
-We calculate the national 7-day moving average by summing the 7-day moving average from the provinces and territories then dividing by the national population if a rate is calculated.
+We calculate the national 7-day moving average by summing the 7-day moving average from the provinces and territories then dividing by the national population if a rate is calculated. - c.
+Due to data entry delays, the Nova Scotia case counts underestimate the daily new cases reported through laboratory testing.
+Please refer to the Nova Scotia COVID-19 dashboard for more details.